EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.periodmulti_norm

-Simultanous power spectrum of time series with common times Package: timeseries periodmulti_norm function                                     timeseries Description: Calculate the normal power spectrum of a set of multiple
+Simultanous power spectrum of time series with common times Package: timeseries periodmulti_norm function                                     timeseries Description: Calculate the normal power spectrum of a set of multiple times series which have common times.